mahdieh019/mahsa/Git.md

 # Node.js
--sudo apt i nodejs
+$ sudo apt i nodejs
--sudo apt i npm
+$ sudo apt i npm
--nodejs -v 		to check which version of Nodejs
+$ nodejs -v 		to check which version of Nodejs

 # To connect Git to Github

--Get a Github account
+## Get a Github account
--Download & install Git
+## Download & install Git
--Setup Git with username & email
+## Setup Git with username & email

 	$ git config --global user.name "Your name here"

 	$ git config --global user.email "your_email@example.com"

-extra:
+## extra:

 	$ git config --global color.ui true

 	$ git config --global core.editor emacs

--Checking for existing SSH keys
+## Checking for existing SSH keys
 	$ ls -al ~/.ssh

-	# Lists the files in your .ssh directory, if they exist
+## Lists the files in your .ssh directory, if they exist

 	Check the directory listing to see if you already have a public SSH key.
 By default, the filenames of the public 	keys are one of the following:
     • id_rsa.pub
     • id_ecdsa.pub
     • id_ed25519.pub

--Generating a new SSH key and adding it to the ssh-agent
+## Generating a new SSH key and adding it to the ssh-agent

     1. If not, create such public/private keys: Open a terminal/shell and type:
       $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

 	This creates a new ssh key, using the provided email as a label.
 	> Generating public/private rsa key pair.

 	When you're prompted to "Enter a file in which to save the key," press Enter.
 This accepts the default file 		location.

 	> Enter a file in which to save the key (/home/you/.ssh/id_rsa): [Press enter]
 	> Enter passphrase (empty for no passphrase): [Type a passphrase]
 	> Enter same passphrase again: [Type passphrase again]

 	2. Add the SSH key to your GitHub account.
 	    In Github:     Settings →SSH and GPG keys→ New SSH key

 		1. In the "Title" field, add a descriptive label for the new key.
 For example, if you're using a personal Mac, you might call this key "Personal MacBook Air".

 		2 .
 Copy SSH Keys
  	 	    cat /home/mahsa/.ssh/id_rsa.pub   or (cat filename e.g. mahsa.pub  … it is public key, which starts 			  with ssh-rsa and at the end the email address)